 Undergraduate Program Public Health Studies: Community Health Promotion

-Public Health: Community Health Promotion Bachelor's Degree or Minor Overview
+Public Health: Community Health Promotion Bachelor's Degree and Minor Overview

 The OHSU-PSU collaborative School of Public Health is an innovative structure, in which we bring the best of two universities to you.
 Our design is a product of our innovative spirit and values: we bring that approach to you, working to chart your path into clinical, educational, policy, and direct-service health careers.

 With five specialized Health Studies concentrations and two minors, we provide you with specialty training and a core foundation in public health that positions you to excel in the career path you seek.

 In our Community Health Education concentration, you will learn the societal, community, and individual-level factors that create risk -- or promote good health -- in populations.
 In particular, you will build skills to identify and address health disparities across populations, define health problems, and learn to design and implement strategies to promote health in the larger community.